samtools/hts-specs/htsget.md

 The URL and headers might contain embedded authentication tokens; therefore, production clients and servers should not unnecessarily print them to console, write them to logs, embed them in error messages, etc.

-## Method-specific error interpretations

-* 406 Unable: may be returned if a genomic range is requested, but the server is unable to provide genomic range slicing for the particular dataset (e.g. if no index is available).

 # Possible future enhancements